TTitcombe/ML-Research/README.md

 # ML-Research
-Repository to store links to key/interesting papers in a variety of ML topics
+Repository to store links to key/interesting papers in a variety of ML topics.

+Topics:
+  1)Game playing
+  2)GANs